2. Articles

 For fear of pain and discomfort without shoes on, I didn’t dare to do likewise.

 At first, I felt everything: pebbles, twigs, rough patches of earth.
-It hurt, sometimes.
+Yes of course, it hurt quite often.

 But strange enough, that very discomfort began to awaken something.